This is a 1972 Alfa Romeo Montreal LHD finished in metallic grey with a tan cloth interior. The clock shows 93,000Kms (58,000 miles).

 This exterior of this wonderful example presents smartly with no significant dents or scratches.
 The paint work is in very good condition and we believe the car has been repainted relatively recently.
 All 4 wheels are in excellent condition and there's a spare in the boot.

 The interior is in nice condition; there is some wear to the drivers seat as you would expect for a car of this age and mileage.

-This was was supplied new by Centro Auto s.n.c. in Napoli in 1972 and was then imported to the UK in October of 2010.
+This car has a production date of December 31st 1972 and was delivered new to Frankfurt, Germany on 24th May 1973 in its original colours of green with a Havana beige interior.
+The car was then imported into the UK in October of 2010.
 The history file contains the UK V5, a copy of the original workshop manual and some magazine excerpts relating to the car.